 2010 The Communication Professional

 Orientation to working in the media, professional attitudes and expectations, planning a career, and developing a professional portfolio.
-COREQUISITE: COMM 2000.
+Students are encouraged to take the COMM 2000 requirement concurrently whenever possible.
 OFFERED: Sem.
 I, II.

 2020 Audio Concepts and Production